| |

 Society of Journalists and Authors).

-a fond look at the classic filling stations of yesteryear entitled Gas
+filling stations of yesteryear entitled Gas

 Stations Coast to Coast (1999).
-Almost concurrently, The
+Concurrently, The

-American Diner (1999) hit the bookstore shelves, showcasing
+American Diner (1999) hit the bookstores, showcasing

 Award" category for an Art-Photo-Coffee Table (style) book, presented